haxiomic/webcore/README.md

 # Minimal Haxe OpenGL Example

 This example generates cross-platform native libraries that execute OpenGL commands when given an OpenGL context.
-The source code does not define an entry point (`static function main`), instead, it exposes a C-API that is used to initialize and communicate with the haxe code from the native platform
+The source code does not define an entry point (i.e. `static function main`), instead, it exposes a C-API that is used to initialize and communicate with the haxe code from the native platform

-The host app is written natively for each platform, which for this example is just an empty app with an OpenGL view
+The host app is written natively for each platform, which for this example is just an empty app with an OpenGL view.
+All the native host apps are stored in the `targets` directory

-[Unified OpenGL API, gluon, which implements a typedarray implementation for the C++ target and normalizes]
+Using OpenGL requires linking with different libraries, using different headers and a slightly different API on different platforms.
+To handle these differences this example uses [gluon](https://github.com/haxiomic/gluon) as a unified OpenGL ES 2.0 interface.
+It normalizes API differences, handles linking with system libraries when building with hxcpp and adds a layer of haxe-strict-typing to the OpenGL API.
+It provides a C++ implementation of JavaScripts TypedArrays as unified buffer type

 ## Build Instructions